Fireside

 personally about all of this

-is that when one looks into King James' desire as divine monarch one
+is that when one looks into King James' aspirations as monarch one

 finds a good example of